Citi Benefits Handbook

 What Happens if You Do Not Make an Investment Election?

-If you are automatically enrolled in the Plan but have not made an investment election, your contributions will be invested in the Plan's Default Investment Alternative, which is the Plan's "target retirement date" fund consistent with your projected year of retirement.
+If you are automatically enrolled in the Plan but have not made an investment election, your contributions will be invested in the Plan's QDIA, which is the Plan's "target retirement date" fund consistent with your projected year of retirement.
 For this purpose, your projected year of retirement is the year you will become 65 years of age.
 If your age is not on file with the Plan, contributions will be invested in the target retirement date fund with a projected retirement date of 2025.

 "Target retirement date" funds are a useful option for investors who want a diversified investment portfolio based on their targeted retirement date but who prefer not to make detailed or complicated investment decisions.
 The manager of a target retirement date fund changes the fund's investment mix gradually over time to reflect the changing risk tolerance normally associated with each stage of an average individual's life.
 In other words, the fund manager gradually shifts the fund's asset allocation over time to become more conservative as the target retirement year approaches.